cflDevApps/managerBooksStore-UI/README.md

 # managerBooksStore-UI
-Android app for manager book store and sells
+Wev app for manager book store and sells